 Here's the president.

-Look at all those empty seats.
+What you're doing, look at all those empty seats.

 Never seen it like that.

-Oh boy.
+Oh, boy.

-Well, how the world has changed, how the world has changed, right?
+How the world has changed, right?

-And uh we have a lot of different ideas, a lot of good ideas.
+This morning at 7.55, I spoke to the leaders of the G20, had a great meeting, and we have a lot of different ideas, a lot of good ideas.

 We will check in and get a health update in the next half hour with Dr. Oz.

-Back to the president and the Coronavirus Task Force.
+Back to the President and the Coronavirus Task Force.

-The subject of the problem that right now 151 nations have got.
+Subject of the problem that right now 151 nations have got.

-We had President Alberto Fernandez of Argentina, Prime Minister Scott Morrison of Australia, President Jair Bolsonaro of Brazil, Prime Minister Justin Trudeau of Canada,
+We had President Alberto Fernandez of Argentina, Prime Minister Scott Morrison of Australia, President Jerub Alsonaro of Brazil, Prime Minister Justin Trudeau of Canada, President Xi of China, President Emmanuel Macron of France, Chancellor Angela Merkel of Germany, Prime Minister Modi of India,

 Congratulations to Japan on making a great decision on the Olympics.

-Gonna make it next year, 2021.
+We're going to make it next year, 2021.

-I want to thank the President of Mexico for having done such a great job with respect to the military.
+President Andres Manuel Lopez Obrador of Mexico, I want to thank the President of Mexico for having done such a great job with respect to the military.

 I can tell you that.

-We got to keep it that way.
+We've got to keep it that way.

 We're working very hard on that.

-Prime Minister Sanchez of Spain, President Erdogan of Turkey, Prime Minister Boris Johnson of the United Kingdom, President of the European Commission, Ursula van der Leyen, President of the European Council,
+Prime Minister Sanchez of Spain, President Erdogan of Turkey, Prime Minister Boris Johnson of the United Kingdom, President of the European Commission, Ursula Vander Leyen, President of the European Council, Charles McCall, United Nations Secretary General Antonio Guterres, World Health Organization Director, Tedros Ed Harnsom,

-Charles McCall, United Nations Secretary General Antonio Guterres, World Health Organization Director, Tedros Ed Hansom, World Bank President David Malpas, and the International Monetary Fund Managing Director, Christalina Georgieva.
+World Bank President David Malpass, and the International Monetary Fund Managing Director, Kristalina Georgieva.

 So that's a big group, but it's a great group.

-It's uh, and they were all there, every one of them, and we talked about the problem, and hopefully it won't be a problem for too much longer.
+And they were all there, every one of them, and we talked about the problem, and hopefully it won't be a problem for too much longer.

 The United States is working with our friends and partners around the world to stop the spread of the virus and coordinate our efforts.

-We discussed how vitally important it is for all of our nations to immediately share information and data, and we've been doing that to a large extent, but we'll do it even more so and to inform our I guess you could say form each of us on the fight that we've got going one way or the other.
+And we've been doing that to a large extent, but we'll do it even more so and to inform our, I guess you could say, form each of us on the fight that we've got going one way or the other.

 It's a little bit different, but we're handling it a little bit in different ways.

-But there is uh great uniformity, I think.
+But there is great uniformity, I think.

-We had a it was a terrific meeting, tremendous spirit among all of those countries.
+Tremendous spirit among all of those countries.

 After the meeting with the world leaders, I spoke with the governors of our 50 states and territories.

-I said, Yeah.
+I said, yeah.

 He meant that in a positive way.

-He said, We need Tom Brady.
+He said, we need Tom Brady.

 They think Tom Brady should be leading the effort.

-Uh that's only fake news, and I like Tom Brady.
+And I like Tom Brady.

 Spoke to him the other day.